GPII/universal/documentation/SolutionsRegistryFormat.md

         "options": {
             "filename": "${{environment}.HOME}\\mySettings.ini"
         },
-        "capabilities": [
+        "capabilities": []
-            "applications.com\\.texthelp\\.readWriteGold.id"
-        ]
     }
 }
 ```

-The important thing to notice here is that this solution example has two references to settingsHandler - one XMLHandler which has been given a reference `myconf` and an INIHandler referred to as `otherconf`.
+An important thing to notice here is that this solution example has two references to settingsHandler - one XMLHandler which has been given a reference `myconf` and an INIHandler referred to as `otherconf`.

+Each settingsHandler block can contain the following information:
+* **type (mandatory):** the type of settingshandler
+* **options:** Any options that should be passed to the settingsHandler.
+This is specific to the type of settingshandler specified in the "type" block.
+* **capabilities:** Is used to specify the capabilities of the solution (ie. the settings/terms that the solution is capable of handling).
+Note that the framework can automatically deduce capabilities from the `capabilitiesTransformations` block, so if a setting is specified here, the system will automatically consider it a capability which means it does not need to specified in the `capabilities` block.
+* **capabilitiesTransformations**: Transformations from common terms to application specific settings can be defined here.
+These will enable the framework to automatically translate common terms from a users NP set into application settings.
+Any common terms listed here, will automatically be added to the `capabilities` of the solution.
+* **inverseCapabilitiesTransformations**: This block describes transformations from application settings to common terms.
+If this block is present, the transformations specified will be used by the framework to deduce common terms based on any application specific settings in the users NP set.
+If this key is not present, the framework will attempt to do the inversion itself, based on the `capabilitiesTransformations`.
+If this block is present, but empty, no attempt at inversing the `capabilitiesTransformations` automatically will happen.

 ### configure, restore, start and stop
 These four lifecycle blocks have different meanings to the system but has the same format.
 Their meanings are the following: